Thread and Data Mapping in Software Transactional Memory: An Overview: Thread and Data Mapping in STM

 For the experiments, the focus was to verify the efficiency of the proposed \texttt{SkelAff} mechanism.
-They chose four applications from \texttt{STAMP}~\cite{STAMP} benchmark that present the worklist pattern: intruder, kmeans, vacation, and yada (labyrinth was not used in this new experiments) and two distinct NUMA machines.
-Results indicate that the proposed framework improves the performance of applications and that a \textit{cyclic} page allocations deliver more performance gains.
+They chose four applications from \texttt{STAMP}~\cite{STAMP} benchmark that present the worklist pattern: intruder, kmeans, vacation, and yada (labyrinth was not used in these experiments) and two different NUMA machines.
+Results indicate that the proposed framework improves the performance of applications and that \textit{cyclic} page allocations deliver more performance gains.